Hexagon/blog/src/posts/2023-08-31_guest-blogging-using-github.md

   - Deno
   - standalone
 priority: 3
+intro: "If you're into tech, coding, or writing, you probably enjoy sharing your thoughts and ideas.
+Guest blogging is a fantastic way to reach a broader audience.
+In this post, I'll go through the benefits of guest blogging and why static site generators like [Lume](https://lume.land) can make your life easier."
 ---

-If you're into tech, coding, or writing, you probably enjoy sharing your thoughts and ideas.
-Guest blogging is a fantastic way to reach a broader audience.
-In this post, I'll go through the benefits of guest blogging and why static site generators like [Lume](https://lume.land) can make your life easier.

 ## Why Guest Blogging is Awesome